OCA/product-attribute/product_second_category/readme/DESCRIPTION.md

 Add a second product category field on product.

+Use case:

-Use case: Main category may be defined with pricing consideration with few occurence Secondary can extend catalogue description with more precise words
+The main category can be defined considering prices with few occurrences.

+The secondary category can extend the catalog description with more descriptive words